pocl/pocl/doc/sphinx/source/using.rst

  to be at most this number.
 For certain devices, this is can only be lower than their hardware limits.

+- **POCL_MAX_COMPUTE_UNITS**

+ Limits the maximum number of Compute Units for drivers which support limiting the CU count.
+The default is for each driver to determine the CU count based on hardware properties.
+If both this and driver specific env var are specified, the driver specific variable takes precedence.

 - **POCL_MEMORY_LIMIT**

  Integer option, unit: gigabytes.
 Limits the total global memory size